This week, I had the opportunity to visit the Britain’s Cold War Revealed exhibition at the National Archives at Kew.

 Finally, there is a small cinema space showing a specially-produced video on various aspects of Britain’s Cold War.

 In all, I was very impressed with the exhibition.
 My only criticisms are that, for such a charged topic, it’s rather apolitical (which is only natural I suppose, given the venue) – figures like Margaret Thatcher are notable by their absence.
+At the same time, some of the choices made by the curators reveal their biases and those of the National Archives.

 I would also have liked to have seen a recreation of the more ramshackle ‘lean-to’ shelter described in Protect and Survive, which would have given a better picture of the utterly claustrophobic conditions families would have endured, had the worst happened.
 The under-the-stairs shelter – which, to be fair, was also an option presented in the government pamphlet – is probably more acceptable from an exhibition health and safety point of view.
 But I wonder if this relatively spacious, nostalgically-stocked and stable-looking shelter detracts from the horrible reality many would have experienced in a nuclear attack on Britain.